davidemurari/examplesIntroduction/README.md

     - [training](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/scripts/training.py) : this script contains the method to train the neural networks
     - [utils](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/scripts/utils.py) : this script contains two methods to reconstruct the piecewise smooth approximation of the solution based on the neural networks.
 - [trainedModels](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/trainedModels/) : this folder collects the files [unconstrainedNet.pt](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/trainedModels/unconstrainedNet.pt) an [constrainedNet.pt](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/trainedModels/constrainedNet.pt) where pre-trained versions of the two networks are stored.
-- [savedPlots](/../../davidemurari/examplesIntroduction/tree/main/massPreservingSIRmodel/savedPlots/) : this folder is where the generated plots are stored

 The code is a simplified version of the code available at the repository https://github.com/davidemurari/StructuredNeuralNetworks